nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Marks the specified task as complete.<br>
 Format: `complete INDEX_NUMBER`
-> The task at INDEX_NUMBER will be marked as completed.<br>
+> Task labeled INDEX_NUMBER will be marked as completed.<br>
-> INDEX_NUMBER of task is shown as according to the current tab.
+> INDEX_NUMBER of task is shown according to the current tab.

 Examples:
 * `complete 2`